Is real estate registered/does a reliable register of land ownership exist? Are transfers of title recorded? Is title insurance common?

 The Land Titles Ordinance (Cap.
 585 of the Laws of Hong Kong), which is still being discussed in the legislature, will introduce a system of title registration and title insurance in Hong Kong.
 However, it is not clear when this will become effective.

-Land registers are accessible to the public, notes can be taken and official copies requested.
 Some of this information is also available on the internet to registered users.
-However, in some cases (for example, in the case of documents and official resolutions kept in the document archive) permission is required from the covenantee or grantee to access and to apply for copies.
+However, in some cases (eg in the case of documents and official resolutions held in the document archive) permission from the relevant rights holder is required to access and request copies.5

-The transfer of title is recorded in the land register.
 Transfer of ownership of real estate is only valid once it is registered in the land register.
-Registration can be based on:
+Registration can be based on:6

 Letters of intent and preliminary sale agreements cannot be registered.
-However, if the property is sold with title retention (ie the final purchase agreement has been signed but the transfer of title is still subject to the payment of the full purchase price), then the fact of the sale with title retention can be registered in the land register, effectively preventing the seller from selling the property to a third party.
+However, if the property is sold with title retention (ie the final purchase agreement has been signed but the transfer of title is still subject to the payment of the full purchase price), then the fact of the sale with title retention can be registered in the land register, effectively preventing the seller from selling the property to a third party.7

 Foreign insurance companies offer title insurance in Hungary.